rscbpch/OOP-project---Quiz-management-system/README.md

 We will build a Quiz Management System that allows students to take quizzes with an admin (teacher) managing the quiz.
 # Features
-- User role: Admin and Students
+- User role: Admin, teacher, and student
 - Create quiz: Admin can create, edit, and delete quizzes (QCM or question)
 - Question database: Store multiple choice and short answer questions
 - Quiz attempt: Students can take quizzes